rust-lang/rust/doc/rust.md

 control to the caller, it returns a value (true because it never returns control).

-#### Predicate functions
+#### Pure functions

-Any pure boolean function is called a *predicate function*, and may be used in a [constraint](#constraints), as part of the static [typestate system](#typestate-system).
-A predicate declaration is identical to a function declaration, except that it is declared with the additional keyword `pure`.
-In addition, the typechecker checks the body of a predicate with a restricted set of typechecking rules.
-A predicate
+A pure function declaration is identical to a function declaration, except that it is declared with the additional keyword `pure`.
+In addition, the typechecker checks the body of a pure function with a restricted set of typechecking rules.
+A pure function

 * may not contain an assignment or self-call expression; and
-* may only call other predicates, not general functions.
+* may only call other pure functions, not general functions.

-An example of a predicate:
+An example of a pure function:

 ~~~~
 pure fn lt_42(x: int) -> bool {